SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 the world.
 Perhaps even an animation of your character bringing up their phone when you open your messages would be a nice little feature.

- 3. (3)[Unconfirmed] Letting you message in a raid/Or showing friend status (IN RAID) -> With all buttons locked whenever you are in combat or raiding, you are unable to properly read and respond to messages.
+ 3. (3)[Unconfirmed] Letting you message in a raid and/Or showing friend status (IN RAID) -> With all buttons locked whenever you are in combat or raiding, you are unable to properly read and respond to messages.
 I don't see why not, however your message menu should not pause the game, giving you an unfair advantage mid raid.
-If this cannot be done, a status next to your friends name letting you know their in a raid would be nice.
+A Raid symbol next to your friends name would let you know they are busy and might take a while to respond.
+No response as of yet from the dev team.
 - *Hobbies and Favors:*
 -
 - *Store and Events:*